Qiskit/rustworkx/README.md

 functioning Python environment and you may be required to build Numpy from source, which requires a C/C++ compiler, as part of the installation process.

-Tier 3 platforms are currently:

-- Linux i686 (distributions compatible with the manylinux 2010 packaging specification) for Python >= 3.10
-- Windows 32bit for Python >= 3.10
-- Linux ppc64le (distributions compatible with the manylinux 2014 packaging specification)
-- Linux s390x (distributions compatible with the manylinux 2014 packaging specification)

 #### Tier 4

 Tier 4 platforms are not tested upstream as part of the development process.